 Richard McKeon - Tenth Mayor of Bratenahl

-Throughout his time in office, Mayor Klein participated in the process that led to the changes necessary to provide for the future of the Village.
+Throughout his term, Mayor McKeon led the process that provided the necessary changes for the future of the Village.

 With renewed interest in Bratenahl, there were many development plans submitted with many rejected and some approved.